World Competitiveness Ranking

 Each year we conduct a survey to quantify issues related to competitiveness for which there are no hard statistics.
 The survey is an in- depth 92-point questionnaire sent to middle and upper level managers in the economies included in the rankings.
 The distribution reflects a breakdown of industry by sectors: primary, industry/manufacturing and services/finance.

-In 2021 we received more than 5,800 responses for an average of approximately 90 replies per economy.
+In 2022 we received 6,031 responses for an average of approximately 100 replies per economy.
 The target list is determined by IMD and has been developed over many years with the collaboration of our Partner Institutes worldwide.
 Confidentiality is ensured and the list is updated every year.
 Respondents answer only for the economy in which they have worked and resided in the past year.
 Results, therefore, reflect widespread knowledge about each economy and draw on the wealth of their international experience.

 The respondents assess the competitiveness issues by answering the questions on a scale of 1-6, with 1 indicating a negative perception and 6 indicating the most positive perception.
 The WCY calculates the average value for each economy, then the data is converted from a1-6 scale to a 0-10 scale, using the formula below.